Bira/octopus-carnival/_drafts/wir-mm-4e-elemental.md

 do like to stick together with others who share one or more of their elements though.

-In this post we'll look at the elementals that appear in the Monster Manual, and in the next one we'll look at the Monster Vault classics in the next one.
+Let's look first at the Monster Manual elementals, then at the Monster Vault ones.

 ## Monster Manual Elementals

-The MM gives us three elementals, all two-element and with levels spanning the paragon and early epic tier.
+The MM gives us four elementals, all two-element and with levels spanning the paragon and early epic tier.
 As usual, the reasoning for these levels is that the Elemental Chaos is a place you explore when you hit paragon tier, and so these creatures are a sample of what might oppose you once you're there.
 All of them are Large Elemental Magical Beasts, with keywords corresponding to their constituent elements.
-They have Int scores between 6 and 8, so they're not mindless but not very smart either.
+They have Int scores between 6 and 8, so they're not mindless but not geniuses either.

 ### Firelasher